 The City of York

-York has been hailed as Britain's most attractive city with the towering gothic York Minster, beautiful streets, small parks and the wide and fast flowing River Ouse running through its centre.
-While the narrow Shambles is the most famous street in York over hung with timber frame buildings and punctuated with all sorts of shops and cafes.
-All enclose by a Norman wall which can be walked for a distance of almost two miles.
+York has been hailed as Britain's most attractive city with the towering gothic York Minster, beautiful streets, small parks and the wide and fast-flowing River Ouse running through its center.
+While the narrow Shambles is the most famous street in York overhung with timber frame buildings and punctuated with all sorts of shops and cafes.
+All enclosed by a Norman wall which can be walked for a distance of almost two miles.

 York - England

 If you are going to stay overnight on your visit to York there is a fantastic B&B called the Willows set in an area of woodland with a huge lake filled with carp; sport for the local fishermen.
 Then Park and Ride into York and set off to explore the city by following the world-famous Cat Trail.